 Moisture can build up and cause problems in your fireplace without a pilot light, especially in cold damp weather.
 When you start your fireplace, you may notice condensation on the glass.
 Over time, condensation can cause corrosion.
 Sulfur can also build up due to condensation.
 If you notice a white film on the glass, it should be cleaned.
 Today’s systems have electrical components that can be sensitive to moisture.
 Leaving your pilot light on provides enough heat to keep the area dry and burn away the condensation.

 A chimney cap performs a few important functions.
-It keeps rain, snow, and debris from getting into your chimney while allowing the gases to escape.
+It keeps rain, snow, and debris from getting into your chimney while allowing the gasses to escape.
 If the chimney cap becomes blocked by snow, the chimney can’t ventilate properly.
-This can cause it to not work properly or a back draft that allows harmful gases into your home.
+This can cause it to not work properly or a back draft that allows harmful gasses into your home.
 A continuous pilot light provides enough heat to melt snow and prevent it from blocking the chimney cap.

-A continuous pilot light can decrease the need for fireplace and chimney maintenance.
+A continuous pilot light can decrease the need for chimney and fireplace maintenance.
 Natural gas has an additive that gives it a distinctive smell, called Mercaptan.
 Even with the pilot light off, a faint smell will remain.
 Spiders are attracted to the scent, and often spin webs in chimneys and fireplaces.
 This can cause significant issues that require chimney maintenance.
 When the pilot light is lit, the chimney is no longer an attractive home for spiders.

 It also decreases wear and tear on your unit, and never leaves you wondering if it will start.

 The pilot light requires electricity to light.
 If the pilot light is off when the power goes out, your fireplace won’t function.
-If you use CPI, the pilot light is always on, and your fireplace will function during a power outage.
+When you use CPI, the pilot light is always on, and your fireplace will function during a power outage.
 If you encounter a winter storm that knocks out your power, this can be the difference between riding the storm out at home or needing to seek warmer shelter.
 Newer systems often have a battery backup capable of lighting the pilot light, but simply leaving your pilot light on is the most reliable method for ensuring your system will start when you need it.

 All things have their positives and negatives.
 The most often mentioned downside of continuous pilot mode is that it uses natural gas to keep it on.
 However, the cost of running your fireplace in continuous mode is $4-$6 per month.
 The cost of running it during the summer months when you aren’t using your fireplace is around $30.
 The cost of running continuous pilot mode for an entire year is around $60.
 When you consider all the benefits, it’s a very small price to pay.